What's the Difference between Flotation and Metric tires?

 |22" Tire Sizes|

-If you have any questions about flotation tires or what tire might be the right option for you, please give us a call or stop by your local Discount Tire store.
+If you have any questions about flotation tires or what tire might be the right option for you, please give us a call or stop by your local Discount Tire store and we'll get you taken care of.